1. Use a 8″ x 10″ sketchbook. I prefer the stitched variety over the spiral bound, and I look for ones that have a smoother paper rather than rough.

 8. Use an ink pen, rather than a pencil.
 Draw a thin line through anything you want to cross out, but don’t use correction fluid/tape.

 What to Include In Your Science Notebook:

 - Related picture or sketch

-- Relevant quote or verse
+- Relevant quotes or Bible verses

 Important Note: I have been told that if you are college bound in a science field, you should keep a separate notebook that is specifically for labs.

 What to Information to Include in Your Lab Book: